go-rel/rel/docs/adapters.md

 # Adapters

-Rel uses adapter in order to generate and execute query to a database, below is the list of available adapters supported by rel out of the box.
+Rel uses adapter in order to generate and execute query to a database, below is the list of available adapters supported by REL out of the box.

 | Adapter    | Package                              | Godoc                                                                                                                                 |
 |------------|--------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|